PcmKomanda/PcmChat/readme.md

 ```

 **Copy .env.sample and fill it with your information.**\
-*Cloudinary is optional, but you can't add a guild icon.*
+*Cloudinary is optional, but you won't be able to add images*
 ```bash
 cp .env.sample .env
 nano .env